Active Ingredients Vs. Inactive Ingredients in Baby Products: What's the Difference?

 Most medications or remedies, whether over-the-counter or prescription, contain active and inactive ingredients.
 The terms seem straightforward enough, but why is it necessary if a component is inactive?

-Active ingredients in a product are the ingredients that trigger the effect of the product.
-For example, the active ingredients in a cough medicine are the substances that help ease the throat and suppress the cough.
+Active ingredients in a baby product (or any product) are the substances that trigger its effect.
+For example, the active ingredients in a cough medicine are the substances that help ease a sore throat and suppress the cough.

-When looking for OTC options for your little one or discussing possible prescriptions with their pediatrician, the active ingredients are the essential considerations in the medicine.
+When looking for OTC options for your little one or discussing possible prescriptions with their pediatrician, the active ingredients are the essential considerations.

-However, while active ingredients point to the effectiveness and applicability of a product, you should pay attention to inactive ingredients.
+However, while active ingredients point to a product's effectiveness and applicability, you should pay attention to inactive ingredients.
 All ingredients hold value.

-Inactive ingredients or excipients are substances that rarely affect people.
-Someone may experience a side effect from an inactive ingredient, like an allergic reaction, but it is unlikely.
+Inactive ingredients or excipients in baby products (or any product) are substances that rarely affect people or babies.
+Some may experience a side effect from an inactive ingredient, like an allergic reaction, but this is unlikely.

 Inactive ingredients can help the body absorb and break down medications.
-They can also stabilize active ingredients or prolong the life of the product.
+They can also stabilize active ingredients or extend the product's shelf life.
 Manufacturers often use excipients for coatings, flavorings, fillers, or preservatives.

 Do Inactive Ingredients Matter in a Baby Product?